tony-dev-btc/seed-phrase-generator/readme.md

 # Seed Phrase Generator - WalletGen

-**Wallet - Gen** is a tool designed for generating cryptocurrency wallets (such as Bitcoin and EVM-based wallets like ETH, BNB, MATIC, etc.), as well as discovering forgotten or lost - wallets that contain an existing balance.
+**Wallet-Gen** is a tool designed for bruteforce and generating cryptocurrency wallets (such as Bitcoin and EVM-based wallets like ETH, BNB, MATIC, etc.), as well as discovering forgotten or lost - wallets that contain an existing balance.

 <p align="left">
     <img src="/assets/gonalva.webp" />